Decentralized Simultaneous Information and Energy Transmission in K-User Multiple Access Channels: Conclusion

 \section{Conclusion}

-In this paper, the fundamental limits of decentralized SEIT in the two-user G-MAC with minimum received energy rate constraint were derived in terms of $\eta$-NE regions, with $\eta\geqslant 0$ arbitrarily small.
-The results presented here for the two-user G-MAC can be easily extended to an arbitrary number of users.
-A key observation in this work is the fact the decentralization induces no loss of performance for SEIT as long as the players are able to properly choose the operating $\eta$-NE for instance via learning algorithms.
-Recently, Belhadj Amor \textit{et al.} have shown that channel output feedback enhances SEIT as it provides additional cooperation among the users.
-An interesting question to look at is whether feedback may help in the decentralized case.
+In this paper, the fundamental limits of decentralized SIET in the $K\geqslant 2$-user G-MAC with minimum received energy rate constraint have been derived in terms of $\eta$-NE regions, with $\eta> 0$.
+A key observation in this work is the fact that the decentralization induces no loss of performance for SIET as long as the players are able to properly choose the operating $\eta$-NE for instance via learning algorithms.
+Recently, Belhadj Amor \textit{et al.} have shown that channel output feedback enhances SIET as it provides additional cooperation among the users.
+An interesting open question is whether feedback may help in the decentralized case.
 Also, the knowledge given to each player and the order in which actions can be taken substantially change the nature of the game and the corresponding stable region.
-Furthermore, such a region varies depending on the associated notion of equilibrium, e.g., $\eta$-Nash equilibrium ($\eta$-NE)~\cite{Nash-PNAS-1950}, Stackelberg equilibrium~\cite{Stackelberg}, correlated equilibrium~\cite{Aumann}, satisfaction equilibrium~\cite{Perlaza-JSSP2012}, etc.
+Furthermore, such a region varies if a different notion of equilibrium is considered, e.g., Stackelberg equilibrium~\cite{Stackelberg}, correlated equilibrium~\cite{Aumann}, satisfaction equilibrium~\cite{Perlaza-JSSP2012}, etc.